Basic Guideline of a Custody Evaluation - Texas

 Remember the role of the child custody evaluator.

 The evaluator is not your new best friend.
-They are not your confident.
+They are not your confidant.
 They are not there to take your side.
 They are there solely to determine what is best for your child.

 Preparing for the child custody evaluation.